Isoparametric hypersurfaces in symmetric spaces of non-compact type and higher rank: Introduction

 \begin{theo} Each symmetric space $M$ of non-compact type and rank at least three admits inhomogeneous isoparametric families of hypersurfaces with non-austere focal submanifolds.
 If the rank is greater than or equal to four, there exist uncountably many such examples, up to congruence. \end{theo}

 We emphasize three novel and surprising features of this result.

-Firstly, among the symmetric spaces of non-compact type, only those with non-reduced root system (or in other words, those of $(BC_r)$ type) were known to admit inhomogeneous isoparametric hypersurfaces~\cite{DRDV:adv,DV:imrn,DDR:hhn}.
+Firstly, among the symmetric spaces of non-compact type, only those in the very special class of $(BC_r)$ type (namely, those with non-reduced root system) were known to admit inhomogeneous isoparametric hypersurfaces~\cite{DRDV:adv,DV:imrn,DDR:hhn}.
 In this paper we construct examples in symmetric spaces of any type and rank at least three.

 Secondly, Theorem~\ref{th:first} provides the first isoparametric hypersurfaces which are known to have a non-austere focal submanifold in any Riemannian manifold.
-We recall that a submanifold is said to be austere if its multiset of principal curvatures is invariant under change of sign.
+We recall that a submanifold is said to be austere if its multiset of principal curvatures is invariant under change of sign~\cite{HL}.
 In particular, austere submanifolds are minimal.
 The focal submanifolds of an isoparametric family of hypersurfaces are always minimal~\cite{GT:asian}, and Theorem~\ref{th:first} shows that they do not need to be austere.
 We highlight the contrast with homogeneous hypersurfaces, as singular orbits of cohomogeneity one actions are always austere~\cite{Podesta}.
-More generally, the focal submanifolds of isoparametric families of hypersurfaces with constant principal curvatures~\cite{GT:asian} (such as the famous inhomogeneous examples in spheres~\cite{FKM:mathz}), or of previous constructions in non-compact symmetric spaces~\cite{DRDV:adv,DV:imrn,DDR:hhn}, are known to be austere.
-For more information on isoparametric hypersurfaces, see~\cite{BCO,CR:book,Chi} and references therein.
+More generally, the focal submanifolds of isoparametric families of hypersurfaces with constant principal curvatures~\cite{GT:asian} (such as the famous inhomogeneous examples in spheres~\cite{FKM:mathz}), or of previous constructions in symmetric spaces of non-compact type~\cite{DRDV:adv,DV:imrn,DDR:hhn}, are known to be austere.
+Indeed, the austerity of the focal submanifolds has played a crucial role in the classification of isoparametric hypersurfaces in spheres~\cite{Mi:ann} and complex hyperbolic spaces~\cite{DDS:adv}.
+Theorem~\ref{th:first} reveals that this property does not hold in general, even in spaces with a large isometry group.
+For more information on isoparametric hypersurfaces, see~\cite{BCO,CR:book,Chi,Chi:survey}.

 Thirdly, Theorem~\ref{th:first} also holds for reducible spaces and yields the first inhomogeneous examples that are not extrinsic products in any reducible symmetric space.
 For instance, any product of at least three rank one symmetric spaces of non-compact type turns out to admit inhomogeneous isoparametric hypersurfaces.
 Particularly remarkable is the case of the product of three real hyperbolic planes, $\R H^2\times \R H^2\times \R H^2$, which admits such an inhomogeneous example, despite the fact that the isoparametric hypersurfaces of the irreducible factors are all homogeneous.
 Together with the complex hyperbolic space $\C H^3$~\cite{DRDV:adv}, this reducible space seems to be the lowest dimensional symmetric space that is known to admit inhomogeneous isoparametric hypersurfaces.